Undergraduate Science

 A minor is a selection of courses in a specific subject area.
 At UC the minimum requirements for a minor are 75 points in total – and of these, 45 points must be at 200 or 300 level.
 This allows you pick and choose courses from a major that interest you.

-From 2020, you will be able to add minors from the BA, BSc, BCom and BSpC to the BSc if you wish – a minor is an option, not a requirement for the BSc.
+You are able to add minors from the BA, BSc, BCom and BSpC to the BSc if you wish – a minor is an option, not a requirement for the BSc.

 Conjoint degrees combine two set degrees into a single bachelor's degree within four years of study.
-We currently offer two conjoint degrees:

 Students can take double degrees at UC.
 The BSc can be taken with most other degrees at UC, with a few exceptions.